You Are Welcomed with Empathy, Authenticity, Warmth and Support

 Feel Accepted and Understood

-If you identify as LGBTQ it can be difficult to find mental health clinicians who accept you for who you are, without judgment and criticism.
-In addition, the mental toll of living in a society that has only recently attempted to acknowledge the need for equality can be both overwhelming and isolating.
+If you identify as LGBTQ+ and/or are questioning and exploring your identity, it can be difficult to find mental health clinicians who accept you for who you are, without judgment or criticism.
+In addition, the mental toll of living in a society that has only recently begun to value being open-minded and striving for equality can feel both overwhelming and isolating for those who do not identify as heterosexual or cis-gendered.

-I feel very honored to be able to work with those who identify as LGBTQ, and/or are questioning their gender and sexuality, and I work to help clients address any internalized shame and stigma they may feel.
+I am someone who enjoys working with those open and brave enough to explore who their authentic self is, and what would make them most happy in life.
+I feel honored to be able to work with those who identify as LGBTQ+, and/or are questioning their gender and sexuality, and I work to help clients address any mental and emotional difficulties they may experience, including trauma, internalized shame or stigma.Feel Accepted and Understood

 A Safe Place

-I am a therapist who will never judge your identity, and I work to create a safe space for you to explore and become your most authentic self.
+I believe in the necessity of safety, and the feeling of acceptance while in therapy, and I am a therapist who will never judge your identity.
+I will provide you with a safe space so you can explore who you are and become your most authentic self.